About the Health & AI Policy Index

 Inclusion criteria

-An item is included when it meets at least one of the following:
+An item is included when it satisfies both of the following criteria:

 Data sources & curation